SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 ---------------

-The stream gain is applied to waveforms and amplitude values are given in the physical units of the stream by default.
+The stream gain is applied to waveforms and amplitude values are given in the physical units defined in the inventory of the stream by default.
 For showing amplitudes in counts, deactivate the option *Apply gain* in the Interaction menu.

 .. _scrttv-signal-detection: